siwaar/French-Web-Domain-Classification/README.md

 ## Models Used
 We first used different methods to get the encoding and add new features and then we used, in particular, three methods of classification: XGBOOST, CNN and CamemBERT.

+## Results

+The report "project_report.pdf" contains the results that we had for testing the different models mentioned in the previous section.

 ##  Code description
 This project is composed mainly in three directories:
   - models: where we can find the different models we used.